Also, board clarifies Royal Carting test run

 Merandy said the impact that garbage collection has on services provided by the Highway Department would be part of the evaluation.
 “Right now at least two days a week are taken up by garbage and recycling,” he said.
 “A lot of things can get pushed off.
 We really don’t have an efficient system.”

 The mayor said the board would schedule public hearings but said “it won’t be a Facebook hearing; it will be held here,” at Village Hall.
 He also said Royal’s test would enable the company to estimate the cost of handling recycling.

 Eighth-grade students from Haldane presented their ideas on Jan.
-23 to the Cold Spring Village Board and RecreationThe Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+23 to the Cold Spring Village Board and RecreationThe Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.